finbarrtimbers/finbarrtimbers.github.io/index.md

 ---
 layout: post
-title: "About"
 ---

-I'm big on machine learning and minimalism.
+I'm interested in machine learning and minimalist design.

-In my last year of undergrad at the [University of Alberta](http://ualberta.ca/).
+I'm in the last year of a math degree at the [University of Alberta](http://ualberta.ca/).

 I write, mostly about politics.
 I also act.